ONSgeo/geospatial-training/_docs/make_a_good_map.md

 #### Colour Ramps

 Colour ramps are a continuous scale of colours startring from one colour then shifting to another.
 In some ramps this is simplay a change from a start to an end colour, in others there could be multiple colour changes along the way.
 When applied to data which is split into classes, the ramp is divided out across those classes.
-The map below shows a choroleth with the same data represented by different ramps.

-The first ramp is simply a continuous scale from a starting colour to an end colour.
-This type of ramp is useful when the data is on a continuous scale e.g. a range of temperatures or population density.
+A continuous scale would use one colour and simply change shade between light and dark.
+This type of ramp is useful when the data is on a continuous scale e.g. a range of temperatures or population density where there is an obvious increase from a low to a high.

-The secondramp uses three colours.
-This is a diverging ramp as there is a start and end colour, but with those beldning to form a distinct central region.
+A diverging ramp as there has different start and end colours, but with those blending to form a distinct central region.
 This ramp is very effective to show data which diverges about a fixed value e.g. percentage increase or decrease in disease cases.
 These will diverge around a certain number, but may not necessarily be symmtrical around it i.e. the change will always be positive or negative, so '0' would be the centrepoint about which the data varies.

-The third ramp has a random colour distribution.
-These ramps are useful for applying to discrete data with many classes as a starting point for further refinement.
-They can also be used if continuous data shows many clustered points.
-Caution should be taken to make sure this ramp does not become too detailed or overwhelming, and that it remains accessible.
+Categorised or random colour ramps assign unique colours to different classes with no respect to minimum or maximum values.
+This was demonstrated previously with land cover and classification maps.
+It is also sometimes ok to assign random colours to a map if, for instance, one wanted to simply differentiate between areas without reference to underlying data.
+This can, in fact, be achieved with only four colours according to the <a href="https://en.wikipedia.org/wiki/Four_color_theorem" target="_blank">four colour theorem</a>.

 #### Relative vs General